MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/data_privacy.md

 ## Optional diagnostic data

 WebView2 is considered a Windows component, and the data collection consent is governed by the Windows **Settings > Privacy & security > Diagnostics & feedback > Diagnostic data** setting on Windows 10 and 11 as a centralized switch.
-End users can control the data collection of WebView2 through the **Diagnostic data** setting on Windows 10 and 11.
-As a developer, you are welcome to convey this to end users and invite them to use the **Diagnostic data** setting to fit their preference.
+End users can control the data collection of WebView2 through the Windows **Diagnostic data** setting on Windows 10 and 11.
+As a developer, you are welcome to convey this to your users and invite them to use the Windows **Diagnostic data** setting to fit their preference.
 WebView2 developers have no control over the Windows **Diagnostic data** setting.
 This is similar to the Windows APIs.

 When the Windows **Diagnostic data** setting is turned **On**, WebView2-related data including API usage, SDK usage, and creation failure is collected.
 When this setting is **On**, browser diagnostic data is collected; however, personalization data is not collected.
 Only browser events that are relevant to WebView2 are collected.
-Regardless of the Windows Diagnostic data setting, WebView2 collects [Required data](https://support.microsoft.com/en-us/windows/diagnostics-feedback-and-privacy-in-windows-28808a2b-a31b-dd73-dcd3-4559a5199319) which is necessary to maintain performance and reliability.
+Regardless of the Windows **Diagnostic data** setting, WebView2 collects [Required data](https://support.microsoft.com/en-us/windows/diagnostics-feedback-and-privacy-in-windows-28808a2b-a31b-dd73-dcd3-4559a5199319) which is necessary to maintain performance and reliability.

 There are two APIs that exist to give developers more control over data collection: [Disable SmartScreen](https://github.com/MicrosoftEdge/WebView2Feedback/blob/main/specs/IsSmartScreenRequired.md) and [Custom Crash Reports](https://github.com/MicrosoftEdge/WebView2Feedback/blob/main/specs/DisableCrashReporting.md).
 See [Security and privacy](../concepts/overview-features-apis.md#security-and-privacy) in _Overview of WebView2 features and APIs_.